Administration Panel

 1. Details

-Contains Balance ID, Balance Currency and Balance Amount and IBAN.
+Contains: Balance ID, Balance Currency and Current Balance.

-Contains all cards assigned to given balance along with informations: Card ID, Activation date, Expire date, Type and Processor ID.
+Contains all cards assigned to given balance along with informations: Card ID, Activation date, Expiration date, Type and Processor ID.

 Generate card